Apink: 2011: Debut, rising success and further releases

-2012–2013: First studio album, Yoo-kyung's departure and commercial success
+2012–2013: First studio album, Yookyung's departure and commercial success

 In January 2012, Apink won their first music show award on Mnet's M Countdown for "My My".
 In February, they received the Rookie of the Year award at the 1st Gaon Chart Awards.
 The group performed at the Canadian Music Fest in March 2012.
 Apink News was continued for three seasons.
 For season 3, which began to air in June 2012, Apink members contributed as writers, camera operators, directors, and in other production jobs.
 The group next released the eponymous "April 19" (4월 19일) to celebrate their first anniversary.
 The song was composed by Kim Jin-hwan, with lyrics by the group's leader, Park Cho-rong.
 The song was included on their first studio album, Une Année, which was released on May 9, 2012.
 The group began promotion of the album with weekly appearances on music programs to perform the title song "Hush" through June.
 They continued to promote the album in July with the release of their third single from the album, "Bubibu".
 The single was chosen by fans through a poll on Mnet's website.

 In January 2013, Apink recorded another single with Beast to promote Skoolooks.
 On January 5, at the AIA K-POP 2013 concert in Hong Kong, the group performed several of their songs along with other Cube Entertainment groups 4Minute and Beast.
-In April 2013, Play M Entertainment released the statement that Hong Yoo-kyung left the group due to the educational schedules and Apink will continue as a six-piece group without adding new members.

-The group's third EP, Secret Garden, and music for its title track, "NoNoNo", were released on July 5, 2013.
+In April 2013, Play M Entertainment released the statement that Yookyung left the group due to her educational pursuits and Apink will continue as a six-piece group without adding new members.
+The group's third EP, Secret Garden, and music for its title track, "NoNoNo", were released on July 5.
 "NoNoNo" was the group's highest-charting single, peaking at number two on Billboard's K-Pop Hot 100.
 In November 2013, at the 2013 Mnet Asian Music Awards, Apink received the Next Generation Global Star award.
 In December, Apink collaborated with Cube Entertainment acts Beast, 4Minute, BTOB, G.NA, Roh Ji-hoon, Shin Ji-hoon and Kim Kiri to release "Christmas Song".
 In the same month, they recorded a collaboration single with B.A.P, titled "Mini", for Skoolooks.

-In July 2013, Apink were selected as honorary ambassadors for the Seoul Character & Licensing Fair 2013.
+In July, Apink were selected as honorary ambassadors for the Seoul Character & Licensing Fair 2013.